Pancreatic Resection Surgery

 Pancreatic Resection Surgery at Tampa General Hospital

 The experienced pancreatobiliary surgeons at Tampa General Hospital perform even the most complex pancreatic resection surgeries, including procedures that involve multiple vascular reconstructions.
 The team within our Pancreatic Oncology Program leverages the latest advancements in robotic-assisted and muscle-sparing techniques to help reduce postoperative discomfort and shorten recovery periods.
-Thanks in part to our advanced approach to pancreatic resection and world-class cancer care, U.S. News & World Report recognized TGH as one of America's Best Hospitals for Gastroenterology & GI Surgery and as a High Performing Hospital for Cancer for 2020-2021.
+Thanks in part to our advanced approach to pancreatic resection and world-class cancer care, U.S. News & World Report recognized TGH as one of America's Best Hospitals for Gastroenterology & GI Surgery and as one of the top 10% in the nation for Cancer Care.

 To learn more about our pancreatic cancer surgery options or to receive a second opinion, contact TGH at (813) 844-2200.
 Our team emphasizes prompt responses to all appointment and referral requests.